Clark-Nikdel-Powell/simple-google-map/README.txt

 * autoopen [string] - true/false - set to true to automatically show the map infowindow.

 == Changelog ==

+= 4.3.1 =
+* Removes line breaks from infowindow_content javascript variable which break map script in widget
+* Test with WP 5.0.2

 = 4.3 =
 * Removes line breaks from infowindow_content javascript variable which break map script